Director and Staff

 John Ciorciari (email@example.com) is an Associate Professor of Public Policy.
 His research interests include international law and politics in the Global South, particularly in Asia.
 He has been a National Fellow at Stanford University's Hoover Institution, and as a Shorenstein Fellow at Stanford's Asia-Pacific Research Center.
 From 2004-07, he served as a policy official in the U.S. Treasury Department's Office of International Affairs.
 Since 1999, he has been a legal advisor to the Documentation Center of Cambodia, which promotes memory and justice.
 He is the co-author of Hybrid Justice: The Extraordinary Chambers in the Courts of Cambodia (Michigan, 2014) and author of The Limits of Alignment: Southeast Asia and the Great Powers since 1975 (Georgetown, 2010).
 He is part of the inaugural class of Andrew Carnegie fellows.

 Global Engagement Program Manager

 Cliff Martin (firstname.lastname@example.org) is our Global Engagement Program Manager.
 He leads IPC's efforts to help design, manage, and support international policy courses at the Ford School, as well as related events and co-curricular programs.
 He also helps lead IPC initiatives to foster interdisciplinary research, cultivate strong ties to international policy practitioners, and develop opportunities and resources for students.
-He has a B.A. in Global Studies from William & Mary College and an M.A. in International Studies from the Korbel School at the University of Denver.
+He has a B.A. in Global Studies from The College of William & Mary and an M.A. in International Studies from the Josef Korbel School at the University of Denver.

 Sharon Disney of the Ford School currently provides administrative support for IPC activities.